dzackgarza/Complex-Analysis/PSet3/PSet3.md

 the conditions of Rouche's theorem apply and $f, g$ have the same number of roots.
 Since $g$ has precisely $n$ roots, $f$ does as well.

+> This is much simpler than other proofs out there, so I suspect something is slightly wrong but I couldn't sort out what it was.

 $\qed$

 ### Solution (Maximum Modulus Principle)